Home » Can Parrots Eat Spinach? (Is Too Much Bad for Birds?)

 Antioxidants

-Spinach is considered a superfood because antioxidants like lutein, beta carotene, coumaric acid, and ferulic acid reduce harm to a parrot’s body from free radicals.
+Spinach is a superfood because antioxidants like lutein, beta carotene, coumaric acid, and ferulic acid reduce harm from free radicals to a parrot’s body.

 Protein